liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/06-creating-contributed-fragment-collection.markdown

 Now that you have created the necessary pieces of the module, you can build it and [deploy it](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project) to
-@product@.
+@sharepoint@.
 After it's deployed, the Fragments will be available for use.
 This can also be done by using the
 [Fragments Toolkit](/docs/7-2/frameworks/-/knowledge_base/f/page-fragments-desktop-tools#importing-and-exporting-fragments).
 Contributed Fragments cannot be edited with Liferay, and can only be updated by